 Although instruments can neither see nor measure space-time, several of the phenomena predicted by its warping have been confirmed.

 Gravitational lensing: Light around a massive object, such as a black hole, is bent, causing it to act as a lens for the things that lie behind it.
 Astronomers routinely use this method to study stars and galaxies behind massive objects.

 Einstein's Cross, a quasar in the Pegasus constellation, is an excellent example of gravitational lensing.
 The quasar is about 8 billion light-years from Earth, and sits behind a galaxy that is 400 million light-years away.
 Four images of the quasar appear around the galaxy because the intense gravity of the galaxy bends the light coming from the quasar.

 Changes in the orbit of Mercury: The orbit of Mercury is shifting very gradually over time, due to the curvature of space-time around the massive sun.
 In a few billion years, it could even collide with Earth.

 Gravitational redshift: The electromagnetic radiation of an object is stretched out slightly inside a gravitational field.
 Think of the sound waves that emanate from a siren on an emergency vehicle; as the vehicle moves toward an observer, sound waves are compressed, but as it moves away, they are stretched out, or redshifted.
 Known as the Doppler Effect, the same phenomena occurs with waves of light at all frequencies.
 In 1959, two physicists, Robert Pound and Glen Rebka, shot gamma-rays of radioactive iron up the side of a tower at Harvard University and found them to be minutely less than their natural frequency due to distortions caused by gravity.

 Gravitational waves: Violent events, such as the collision of two black holes, are thought to be able to create ripples in space-time known as gravitational waves.
-The Laser Interferometer Gravitational Wave Observatory (LIGO) is currently searching for the first signs of these tell-tale indicators.
+In 2016, the Laser Interferometer Gravitational Wave Observatory (LIGO) announced that it found evidence of these tell-tale indicators.